Submission Requirement Checklist:

 - The Submission Category

 Number Four: I have release forms on file for every participant involved in my film: Filmmaking requires discipline and dedication to the craft.
 Youth filmmakers and participants are honor-bound to acquire all necessary permissions and signatures and must accept the liabilities for copyright violations.
 This means the cast and crew, and anyone else involved in creation of your film must sign a release form, including parent/guardian signatures if they are under the age of 18.
-Be sure your advisor keeps all release forms on file in case the Directing Change staff asks you to provide them to us.
 Visit the Release Form Page for more information.

 Number Five: My film doesn’t include any disqualifying contest: Be sure you’ve reviewed the “Disqualifying Content” section of the submission category of your film to make sure your film won’t be disqualified for including any of this content.
 For example, if you’re submiting in the Mental Health Matters category, your film should not include derogatory terms like “crazy” and “psycho” without explicitly communicating to the audience that these terms are unacceptable.
 Any films that show this or show any weapons will be disqualified.